oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 #### 4.3.3.2 Create and Populate Branches

-When the repo is available the maintainers should populate the Master branch with the starter document received from TC Administration (including the subdirectories and supporting files), then create a Releases branch from the Master branch, and a Working branch from the Releases branch.
+When the repo is available the maintainers should populate the `master` branch with the starter document received from TC Administration (including the subdirectories and supporting files), then create a `working` branch from the `master` branch.
 Activity to develop the product then proceeds as described above.
 The Master branch will only have the initial template until a CS is approved, at which point the maintainers populate it with the current CS version.
 Each time a new CS is approved the Master branch is updated.

-Work-in-progress will always be handled in the "working" branch, and checkpointed to the releases branch as Working Drafts (WDs) are declared and Committee Specification Drafts (CSDs) are approved.
+Work-in-progress is always handled in the `working` branch, using the standard GitHub mechanisms of forking the work product repository and creating pull requests (PRs) with contributions.
+When Working Drafts (WDs) are declared, the GitHub Release feature is used to created the WD package for upload to OASIS.
+If a WD is approved as a Committee Specification Draft (CSD) the editors should edit the Release description to (i) record that the WD was approved and the CSD version, and (ii) add a link to the published CDS at OASIS.

 ## 4.4 Incremental Development